 But when you work for Ledcor, your experience will go far beyond the project.
 Do you want a career that means more?
 Join our True Blue team now!

 At Ledcor we believe diversity, equity, and inclusion should be part of everything we do.
 We are proud to be an equal-opportunity employer.
-All qualified individuals, regardless of race, color, religion, sex, national origin, sexual orientation, age, citizenship, marital status, disability, gender identity or any other identifying characteristic are encouraged to apply.
+All qualified individuals, regardless of race, color, religion, sex, national origin, sexual orientation, age, citizenship, marital status, disability, gender identity, Veteran status or any other identifying characteristic are encouraged to apply.

 Our True Blue team consists of individuals from all backgrounds who contribute diverse perspectives and experiences to Ledcor.
 We are committed to continuing to build on our culture of empowerment, inclusion and belonging.